yarocher/epam-eshop/README.md

 + **uml.png** - UML-diagram of java-classes

 ## Build
-Build tool is not provided here, so if you want to build the project by yourself, you should compile all classes on youw own, BUT only if you need to REbuild project.
+Build tool is not provided here, so if you want to build the project by yourself, you should compile all classes on your own, BUT only if you need to REbuild project.
-There is already ready to deploy build with all necessary files in web-archieve *ehsop.war* located in the root of project.
+There is already ready to deploy build with all necessary files in web-archive *ehsop.war* located in the root of project.

 ## Deploy
 All you need to deploy this project is to copy *eshop.war* file in `<your apache tomcat directory>/webapps` directory.
 Please be informed that the project was developed for Apache Tomcat